Akshaykelagade/M1_Harmonic-mitigation-of-cascaded-multilevel-inverter_UTI/MiniProject_Template/1_Requirements.md

 ## Low level requirements
 1) Use "Hybrid Newton Raphson Method" which effectively eliminates the lower order harmonics from the output voltage of the converter.

-2) The conditions for switching angle is α should lie between following condition:
+2) The conditions for switching angle is φ should lie between following condition:
 0≤φ1≤φ2≤φ3≤.....φ5≤π/2

 # Objectives.